micronDLA/SDK/docs/Codes.md

 **max_instr**: set a bound for the maximum number of FWDNXT inference engine instructions to be generated.
 If this option is set, then instructions will be placed before data.
 Note: If the amount of data (input, output and weights) stored in memory exceeds 4GB, then this option must be set.

+**seed**: positive integer value, default is current time.
+Value is used to seed random generation.

 ## GetInfo

 Gets information regarding some SDK options.